atomrc/cyclejs-auth0/README.md

 }
 ```

-Or if you want to request the full user's profile to Auth0:
+Or if you want to request the full user profile from Auth0:

 ```diff
 function Component(sources) {